LeeRenJie/LeeRenJie/README.md

     My name is <em>Lee Ren Jie</em>.
 I am currently learning Fullstack Web Development
     <br/> Artificial Intelligence Enthusiast!!
 I Love the impact of AI
     <br/> Love building websites from scratch
-    <br/> Writing articles on Hahsnode and freeCodeCamp!
+    <br/> Writing articles on Hashnode and freeCodeCamp!
     <br/> Love the feeling when my PR is merged as an Open Source Contributor
     <br/> Full-time Diploma Student at Asia Pacific University specialized in Software Engineering...
     <br/> Love sports, music, and a hot cup of tea 🍵